bidmachine/BidMachine-Unity-Plugin/README.md

 2.2.1 External Dependency Manager (Play Services Resolver) BidMachine Unity Plugin includes External Dependency Manager package.
 You need to complete these following steps to resolve BidMachine's dependencies:

-- After the import Appodeal Unity Plugin, in the Unity editor select File → Build Settings → iOS.
+- After the import BidMachine Unity Plugin, in the Unity editor select File → Build Settings → iOS.
-- During build a project the modules, that are required for the Appodeal SDK support, will be imported to your project.
-You can edit them or add other modules in the Assets → Appodeal → Editor → AppodealDependencies.xml file.
+- During build a project the modules, that are required for the BidMachine SDK support, will be imported to your project.
+You can edit them or add other modules in the Assets → BidMachine → Editor → BidMachineDependencies.xml file.

 # Step 3.
 Integration